Be inspired by something you love, then go change the world

 Childhood Years

-I'm a small-town country girl born in Trenton, NJ, and raised in the heart of South Jersey.
-I grew up in a tiny town called Elm, between Atlantic City and Philadelphia.
-The town is so small with the slightest blink of an eye, you would miss the entire Elm experience.
-Our home was small but filled with so much love that it was a joy to call home.
-There weren't any kids in my neighborhood, which forced me to develop a creative imagination.
-Excitement for me was receiving a new Highlights Magazine.
-I would sit for hours under the big oak tree in our front yard completing all the activities and reading children's books that took me to places I had only dreamed of, and writing poetry that flowed fluidly from my heart.
-Writing was my great escape from the world.
-I could write about anything I imagined.
+I’m a small-town country girl, born in Trenton, New Jersey, and raised in the heart of South Jersey.
+I grew up in a tiny place called Elm, nestled between Atlantic City and Philadelphia.
+The town is so small that if you blink, you might miss the entire Elm experience.
+Our home wasn’t large, but it was filled with so much love that it was truly a joy to call it home.
+There weren’t any children in my neighborhood, which naturally encouraged me to develop a creative imagination.
+One of my greatest sources of excitement was receiving a new issue of Highlights Magazine.
+I would spend hours sitting beneath the big oak tree in our front yard, completing the activities, reading children’s books that carried me to places I had only dreamed of, and writing poetry that seemed to flow effortlessly from my heart.
+Writing became my great escape.
+Through it, I could explore any place my imagination would take me.
 I must have climbed that oak tree hundreds of times.
-I trusted its thick branches with my life as it supported the back of my knees while I fearlessly hung upside down far above the ground.
-That tree and I have a history deeper than the ocean.
-It was like a best friend that knew all my innermost thoughts.
-I would whisper aloud my deepest secrets that the tree still holds silently in its roots.
-I often reflect on the memories we shared.
-Although I've grown up and moved on, that big oak tree still stands strong.
-I wonder if my favorite tree remembers me.
+I trusted its strong, sturdy branches with my life as it supported the back of my knees while I hung upside down, fearlessly suspended high above the ground.
+That tree and I share a history deeper than the ocean.
+It felt like a best friend who knew my innermost thoughts.
+I would whisper my deepest secrets aloud, trusting that the tree would hold them quietly within its roots.
+I often find myself reflecting on the memories we shared.
+Although I’ve grown and moved on, that big oak tree still stands tall and strong.
+Sometimes I wonder… does my favorite tree remember me?

 Young Adult Years

-My biggest dream as a teen was to get out of that tiny little town where I was deeply hidden, and to one day see the world.
-After graduating from a small catholic school, the only way I could imagine this ever happening was to go away to college, so that was my plan.
+As a teenager, my biggest dream was to leave that tiny little town where I often felt hidden and, one day, see the world.
+After graduating from a small Catholic school, the only path I could envision that would make this dream possible was going away to college… so that became my plan.
 My first choice was Howard University.
-My mom didn't make much money and I didn't have two dimes to rub together or a nickels worth of change, but I was determined to go to Howard.
-I'm grateful to have been raised by two dynamic women of God, who always filled our home with positive energy.
-A place where the word "can't" was a foreign language.
-My mom would always tell me, "Anything the mind can conceive and believe, I could achieve," and my grandmother's prayers confirmed that.
-Through it all, my upbringing was built on a solid spiritual foundation.
-The power of prayer was engraved in my spirit, so no matter how far I was from home, I knew that I was not alone because God would always be with me.
+My mom didn’t make much money, and I didn’t have two dimes to rub together or even a nickel’s worth of change, but I was determined to make Howard my reality.
+I am incredibly grateful to have been raised by two dynamic women of God who filled our home with positivity, encouragement, and faith.
+In our household, the word “can’t” simply didn’t exist.
+My mom often reminded me, “Anything the mind can conceive and believe, I could achieve,” and my grandmother’s prayers continually affirmed those words.
+Through it all, my upbringing was grounded in a strong spiritual foundation.
+The power of prayer was deeply engraved in my spirit, and no matter how far life would take me from home, I always knew I was never alone.
+God would always be with me.

 Education